Service Learning Requirements

 1. Discuss with your family how you would like to complete your service requirement.

-2. If you need help finding an agency, click here to see examples of our partner agencies.
+2. If you need help finding an nonprofit agency, click here to see examples of our partner agencies.
 These are just examples - your service agencies do not have to be on this list.

 Step 2: Complete your Service Learning Proposal